 The City of New York Department of Parks and Recreation (Parks Department) requested \$428,571 for the renovation of Columbus Park's pavilion, a structure erected in 1897.
-The project includes rehabilitation to address the decay of the building's infrastructure.
-The project expands on recent renovation efforts by the Parks Department and proposes the creation of new community space in the lower level of the pavilion and the refurbishment of the upper loggia for recreational programming.
-In addition, the project will eliminate barriers and promote accessibility for people with disabilities.
+The project included rehabilitation to address the decay of the building's infrastructure.
+The project expanded on recent renovation efforts by the Parks Department and proposed the creation of new community space in the lower level of the pavilion and the refurbishment of the upper loggia for recreational programming.
+In addition, the project eliminated barriers and promoted accessibility for people with disabilities.

-The Parks Department has been conditionally awarded a grant of \$1 million from the National Park Service's Urban Park and Recreation Recovery Program (UPARR) contingent upon the receipt of an additional \$428,571 to meet their estimated costs.
+The Parks Department was awarded a grant of \$1 million from the National Park Service's Urban Park and Recreation Recovery Program (UPARR) contingent upon the receipt of an additional \$428,571 to meet their estimated costs.
 Preliminary Parks Department cost projections for the project totaled \$1,428,571.
 The total cost has increased to \$3,504,644.24, due to an expanded scope that ensures historical accuracy and community priorities, in addition to increased construction costs.